-Weather: Average temps are around 70 day and 30 at night.
-Short rain storms can roll in almost every day, but it is usually just a quick storm
+Weather: Average temperatures are around 70 during day and 30 at night.
+Short rain storms often roll in, but it is usually just a quick storm.

 Altitude: Oleo is at 10,500 feet.
 It may take a day to get acclimated to the altitude.
-Try to drink plenty of water before coming up and continue when at the ranch.
-Also water boils at a lower temperature at this altitude compared to sea level.
-This can alter cooking times for some dishes (pasta)
+Drink plenty of water before coming up and continue when at the ranch.
+Some people may benefit from getting a high altitude medicine from their doctor or a homeopathic version from their all natural grocer to prevent altitude sickness.

 Water: The water for the ranch comes directly from a mountain spring and is tested each year, is clean tasting and safe to drink.

-TV/Internet/Cell Phones: None of these items can work off of propane (thankfully) so no to all.
+TV/Internet/Cell Phones/WIFI : None of these items can work off of propane (thankfully) so no to all.
 Some people are able to get cell service off the highway but this is not a guarantee.

-Lights: The lights work off of propane and are turned on by a lever and using a match.
-Very simple operation.
-If you plan on reading at night you should bring a book light
+Lights: The lights work off of propane and are turned on by a lever and using a match (we provide matches) Very simple operation.
+If you plan on reading at night you should bring a book light.

-Heater: There is a wall heater in each cabin, but the cabins retain heat well and you may not need the heater
+Heater: There is a wall heater in each cabin in the living room, but the cabins retain heat well and you may not need the heater.

-Kitchen: The kitchen has a 4 burner stove/oven, freezer top refrigerator (which is not full size), and full size sink
+Kitchen: The kitchen has a 4 burner stove/oven, freezer top refrigerator (which is not full size), and full size sink but no dishwasher.

 Coffee: Coffee is brewed using a percolator.
 If you are not familiar with this type of brewing please see the links below: